discord-net/Discord.Net/docs/faq/commands/commands.md

 [Dependency Injection]: https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection
 [video]: https://www.youtube.com/watch?v=QtDTfn8YxXg

-## I have a long-running Task in my command, and Discord.Net keeps saying that a `MessageReceived` handler is blocking the gateway.
-What gives?
+## Discord.Net keeps saying that a `MessageReceived` handler is blocking the gateway, what should I do?

-By default, all commands are executed on the same thread as the gateway task, which is responsible for keeping the connection from your client to Discord alive.
-When you execute a command, this blocks the gateway from communicating for as long as the command task is being executed.
-The library will warn you about any long running event handler (in this case, the command handler) that persists for **more than 3 seconds**.
+By default, the library warns the user about any long-running event handler that persists for **more than 3 seconds**.
+Any event handlers that are run on the same thread as the gateway task, the task in charge of keeping the connection alive, may block the processing of heartbeat, and thus terminating the connection.

+In this case, the library detects that a `MessageReceived` event handler is blocking the gateway thread.
+This warning is typically associated with the command handler as it listens for that particular event.
+If the command handler is blocking the thread, then this **might** mean that you have a long-running command.

+> [!NOTE]
+> In rare cases, runtime errors can also cause blockage, usually
+> associated with Mono, which is not supported by this library.

-To resolve this, the library has designed a flag called [RunMode].
+To prevent a long-running command from blocking the gateway thread, a flag called [RunMode] is explicitly designed to resolve this issue.

 There are 2 main `RunMode`s.

-1. `RunMode.Sync` (default)
+1. `RunMode.Sync`
 2. `RunMode.Async`

+`Sync` is the default behavior and makes the command to be run on the same thread as the gateway one. `Async` will spin the task off to a different thread from the gateway one.

+> [!IMPORTANT]
+> While specifying `RunMode.Async` allows the command to be spun off
+> to a different thread, keep in mind that by doing so, there will be
+> **potentially unwanted consequences**.
+Before applying this flag,
+> please consider whether it is necessary to do so.
+>
+> Further details regarding `RunMode.Async` can be found below.

-You can set the `RunMode` either by specifying it individually via the `CommandAttribute`, or by setting the global default with the [DefaultRunMode] flag under `CommandServiceConfig`.
+You can set the `RunMode` either by specifying it individually via the `CommandAttribute` or by setting the global default with the [DefaultRunMode] flag under `CommandServiceConfig`.

 # [CommandAttribute](#tab/cmdattrib)